-Almost 20 years ago, I graduated from the Western Business School, at the time is was clearly ranked in the Top 20 in the world for Business Schools.
+Almost 20 years ago, I graduated from the Western Business School.
+At the time, it was clearly ranked in the Top 20 in the world for Business Schools.
 At one point, I remember reading we were the top ranked non-US school.
 At the time, Western positioned itself as the “Harvard of Canada” and it was clearly the best business school in Canada.
 Harvard was HBS, Western was WBS.
 Harvard was the #1 publisher of cases, Western was the #2 publisher.
 It was the hardest to get into and the easiest to get out of, with a high paying, upwardly mobile job.
 The alumni were the who’s who of Canadian business and was infiltrating the US business landscape as well.
-The most miraculous thing is the tuition was only $2,300 per year, with over 90% of the tuition funded by the government.
-But students now pay $70,000 for an MBA, and some the most recent rankings have Western #78 in the world.
+The most miraculous thing is that I paid a tuition of only $2,300 per year in 1994.
+It was a public institution with over 90% of the tuition funded by the government.
+But students now pay $90,000 for an MBA, and some the most recent rankings have Western #78 in the world.

 There were two major trends in business schools that happened in the 1980s and 1990s.